jajalecapouet/pingpong/README.md

 -	to talk to 'b', 'a' has to write in stdout, same for the other way
 -	to listen to 'b', 'a' has to listen to stdin, same for the other way

-Not working at the moment

-In process :
-Using mkfifo() unstead of pipe()

 command "make" will create the pingpong binary + 2 binaries "ping" and "pong" to test the program.

 then command "./script" does exactly the test "./pingpong ping pong"